 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or using.
 Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), insulin (Apridra, Humalog, Humulin, others); and oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have breast cancer or have or may have prostate cancer.
 Your doctor will probably tell you that you should not use testosterone transdermal patch.

 - tell your doctor if you have or ever had urinary problems due to benign prostate hyperplasia (BPH; an enlarged prostate), high blood levels of calcium, sleep apnea (a sleep disorder that causes breathing to stop for short periods during sleep), diabetes, or lung, heart, kidney, or liver disease.

-- you should know that transdermal testosterone is only for use in men.
-Women should not use this medication, especially if they are or may become pregnant or are breast-feeding.
-Testosterone may harm the baby.
+- you should know that transdermal testosterone is only for use in adult men.
+Children, teenagers, and women should not use this medication.
+Testosterone may stop bone growth and cause precocious puberty (early puberty) in children and teenagers.
+If testosterone is used by a woman who is pregnant, may become pregnant, or is breast-feeding, it may harm the baby.

 - tell your doctor if you will be having a magnetic resonance imaging exam (MRI; a medical test that uses powerful magnets to take pictures of the inside of the body).
 Your doctor will probably tell you to remove your testosterone patch(es) before you have the exam.